julianacastilloaraujo/Readme-2024/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
-I'm **Juliana Castillo Araujo** I am a Systems Engineer, certified in ChatGPT by OpenAI, and an AI/ML teacher at BDG Institute.
-Data Analyst at JumpEducation, specializing in Ethical Data at SheWorksCloud and a Google WTM Ambassador.
+I'm **Juliana Castillo Araujo**, a Systems Engineer certified in ChatGPT by OpenAI, and an AI/ML teacher at BDG Institute.
+I am also a Data Analyst at JumpEducation, specializing in Ethical Data at SheWorksCloud, and a Google WTM Ambassador.

 ## About Me
 - 🔭 **Currently Working At**: [Platzi](https://platzi.com) & [BDG Institute](https://bdginstitute.edu.co)